marb2000/StockTrader/README.md

 # StockTrader

-A port of the clasic StockTrader WPF app running in .NET Core 3.
+A port of the classic StockTrader WPF app running in .NET Core 3.
 Just for demo proposals.